macgyver121/my_project/Data Engineering project/README.md

 Can upload data to Google cloud storage with Cloud Shell or Web UI

-## 4. Automated Data pipeline with Airflow
+## 4. Automated Data pipeline with Airflow + 5.
+Building Data warehourse with BigQuery

 It can use Airflow to do data pipeline orchestration automatically by using DAG file.

 First, collect the data, next join the table, and finally upload to GCS and the data warehouse.